vladopajic/go-actor/README.md

 ```

-## Addons
+## Add-ons

-`go-actor` is intended to be a tiny library with lean interfaces and basic mechanism providing core building blocks.
-However, developers may build on top of it and extend it's functionality with user or domain specific addon abstractions.
-This section lists addon abstractions for `go-actor` which could be used in addition to it.
+While `go-actor` is designed to be a minimal library with lean interfaces, developers can extend its functionality with domain-specific add-ons.
+Some notable add-ons include:

-- [super](https://github.com/vladopajic/go-super-actor) is addon abstraction which aims to unify testing of actor's and worker's business logic.
+- [super](https://github.com/vladopajic/go-super-actor): An add-on for unifying the testing of actors and workers.
-- [commence](https://github.com/vladopajic/go-actor-commence) is addon which gives mechanism for waiting on actors execution to commence.
+- [commence](https://github.com/vladopajic/go-actor-commence): An add-on that provides a mechanism for waiting for actor execution to begin.

-## Pro tips
+## Pro Tips

-To enhance the code quality of projects that heavily rely on the actor model and utilize the `go-actor` library, it's recommended to adhere to [best practices](./docs/best_practices.md).
+To enhance code quality in projects that heavily rely on the actor model with `go-actor`, consider adhering to [best practices](./docs/best_practices.md) and reviewing [common hurdles](./docs/common_hurdles.md) for frequently encountered issues.

-Reading about [common hurdles](./docs/common_hurdles.md), where the most frequent issues are documented, is also advisable.

-## Design decisions
+## Design Decisions

-Design decisions are documented [here](./docs/design_decisions.md).
+You can find detailed design decisions [here](./docs/design_decisions.md).

 ## Versioning